HenReeco/starter-hugo-academic/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+# other authors:
-- Robert Ford
+# - Robert Ford

 # Author notes (optional)
 author_notes:
 - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""